You’re thinking about getting ICF-certified. Or maybe you’re wondering if you even need to.

 Getting ICF-certified can be a great investment if you want to build expertise and earn credibility as a coach, especially in the corporate world or a competitive niche.
 It ultimately depends on your long-term career goals and target clientele.

-Editor’s Note: This post was originally published in January 2024 and has since been updated for accuracy.
+Editor’s Note: This post was originally published in January 2024 and was last updated in March 2026.